microtrain/bootcamp/09-PHP/04-FormValidation.md

 Now, lets inspect a post request.
 * Open the Chrome browser and navigate to [http://localhost.example.com/public/contact.php](http://localhost.example.com/public/contact.php).
 * Press the [f12] key to open Chrome's developer tools.
-* Click on the network tab.
+* Click on the Network tab.
 * Refresh the page.
 * Find and click on contact.php
 * The headers tab should now be highlighted.

 ![Installation type](/img/devtools/devtools.png)

-* Fill out the web form and submit the data.
+* Fill out the webform and submit the data.
 * Once again, find and click on contact.php from the network panel.
-* Under the headers tab you will see the contents of your web form as key to value pairs.
-This is how the data will be given to the server.s
+* Under the headers tab, you will see the contents of your webform as key-to value-pairs.
+This is how the data will be given to the server.

 ![Installation type](/img/devtools/form_data.png)